Battery Recycling

 Batteries contain valuable metals such as zinc, manganese and steel which are found in limited supply.
 Separating and recycling batteries reduces the incidence of these metals becoming designated to landfill and prevents the contamination of compost at alternative waste treatment plants.

-To assist in reducing waste to landfill and increasing recycling, City of South Perth residents' household and lead acid vehicle batteries are accepted at no additional charge at the Recycling Centre if they are separated from general waste loads.
+To assist in reducing waste to landfill and increasing recycling, City of South Perth residents' household dry cell and lithium batteries are accepted at no additional charge at the Recycling Centre in Como and at our libraries in South Perth and Manning.

 • AA and AAA cells (single use and rechargeable)